tairenpiao/GCN_Final_DeepGCNs/README.md

     ├── sem_seg                 # code for point clouds semantic segmentation on S3DIS
     └── ...

-## How to train, test and evaluate the models
+## How to train, test and evaluate the models (important!)

-# Important!!!
 Please look the details in `README.md` in `sem_seg` folder.<br/>
-All the information of code, data, and pretrained models can be found there.
+All the information of the code, data, and pretrained models can be found there.

 ### A simple example (training from scratch)
-First enter the example directory
+First enter the example directory,
 ```
 cd sem_seg/
 ```
+and then run:
 ```
 CUDA_VISIBEL_DIVICES=0,1,2,3 python train.py --phase train --multi_gpus --batch_size 8
 ```